Types of Industrial Properties Vietnam 2026 Types of Industrial Properties Vietnam 2026

 Airport Hangars as Manufacturing Spaces

-In Vietnam, major airports like Noi Bai and Tan Son Nhat have dedicated MRO facilities representing a vital niche segment.
+In Vietnam, major airports like Noi Bai and Tan Son Nhat have dedicated MRO facilities representing a niche segment.
 Operating adjacent to airport perimeters, these properties face specific regulatory and security requirements.

 Flex, R&D and Office-Showroom Properties